Skip to main content

 Q: What will happen if I do not apply for on-campus housing and do not complete a residency exception by the published deadline?

-A: You will be charged one academic year’s work of room and board, charged to your student account.
+A: You will be charged one academic year’s worth of room and board, charged to your student account.